awslabs/multi-model-server/examples/lstm_ptb/README.md

 ## Step 5 - Export model files with mxnet-model-export CLI tool

-With model files together with signature and vocab_dict files in lstm-model folder, we are ready to export them to DMS model file.
+With model files together with signature and vocab_dict files in lstm-model folder, we are ready to export them to MMS model file.

 ```bash
 mxnet-model-export --model-path lstm-model/ --model-name lstm_ptb